-In the event of a service area reduction such that Contractor withdraws its existing, approved network from any geographic region or modifies any portion of its service area, Contractor agrees to work with Covered California to develop an evaluation and formal transition plan in accordance with the requirements outlined in the Covered California for Small Business Qualified Health Plan Issuer Contract for 2023-2025, Articles 4.3.1 and 8.3.2, to facilitate transitions of care with minimal disruption for At-Risk Covered California Enrollees who are transitioning from one QHP Issuer to another QHP Issuer or to an off-Exchange product offered by the QHP Issuer.
-In such events, Covered California Enrollees into a different QHP Issuer to avoid gaps in coverage.
+In the event of a service area reduction such that Contractor withdraws its existing, approved network from any geographic region or modifies any portion of its service area, Contractor must agrees to work with Covered California to develop submit an evaluation and formal transition plan in accordance with the requirements outlined in the Covered California for Small Business Qualified Health Plan Issuer Contract for 2023-2025, Articles 4.3.1 and 8.3.2, to facilitate transitions of care with minimal disruption for At-Risk Covered California Enrollees who are transitioning from one QHP Issuer to another QHP Issuer or to an off-Exchange product offered by the QHP Issuer.
+In such events, Covered California may automatically transition Contractor's Covered California Enrollees into a different QHP Issuer to avoid gaps in coverage.
 If Contractor receives Covered California Enrollees from another QHP Issuer pursuant to a service area reduction, Contractor must implement policies and programs to facilitate transitions of care.